Just to Satisfy You (song)

 "Just to Satisfy You" is a song written by American country music singers Waylon Jennings and Don Bowman in 1963.
 Jennings included the song in his performing repertoire, and on radio, where the song became a local hit in Phoenix, Arizona.

-The song was later the title-track of his 1969 album, while in 1982 he recorded a duet version along with Willie Nelson, that peaked at number one for two weeks on Billboard Hot Country Singles.
+The song was later re-recorded and made the title-track of his 1969 album, while in 1982 he once again re-recorded it as a duet version along with Willie Nelson, that peaked at number one for two weeks on the Billboard Hot Country Singles.

 The song was also released in June 1967 by Glen Campbell on the Burning Bridges album and in January 1970 by Jerry Reed on his album Cookin'.